-Tricyclic antidepressants affect serotonin levels along with other chemicals in the brain and may prevent migraines.
+Tricyclic antidepressants affect serotonin levels and other brain chemicals and may prevent migraines.

 Anti-seizure drugs restore the normal balance of nerve activity inside the brain and help prevent migraines.

-Botox injections block the pain signal pathways in the head and neck that lead to migraine pain.
+Botox injections block the pain signal pathways in the head and neck, leading to migraine pain.